xmtp/XIPs/XIPs/xip-36-frames-support.md

 3. **Verification**
 Frame developers need to be able to read the HTTP POST requests from #2 and verify the signatures, allowing them to provably know who clicked the button

+For further reference, see the [Open Frames specification](https://github.com/open-frames/standard), a lightweight extension to the [Frames spec](https://docs.farcaster.xyz/reference/frames/spec) to help enable non-Farcaster apps and protocols to support Frames.

 ### Rendering

 Users already include URLs in standard XMTP `ContentTypeText` messages.
 Some client apps choose to render link previews for those URLs.
 Frames would just be an extension of that link preview functionality.